-- Class A, which consists of Jun Ye, Mei (May) Wang, and Hideharu (Harry) Konagaya, whose terms will expire at the 2023 annual meeting of stockholders; - Class B, which consists of George Syllantavos and Xiaogang (Jason) Zhang, whose terms will expire at the 2024 annual meeting of stockholders; and - Class C, which consists of Jun Pei and Takayuki Katsuda, whose terms will expire at the 2025 annual meeting of stockholders.
+- Class A, which consists of Dr. Jun Ye, Dr. Mei (May) Wang, and Mr. Hideharu (Harry) Konagaya, whose terms will expire at the 2026 annual meeting of stockholders; - Class B, which consists of Mr. George Syllantavos and Mr. Xiaogang (Jason) Zhang, whose terms will expire at the 2024 annual meeting of stockholders; and - Class C, which consists of Dr. Jun Pei and Mr. Takayuki Katsuda, whose terms will expire at the 2025 annual meeting of stockholders.

 At each annual meeting of stockholders to be held after the initial classification, directors for that class will be elected for a three-year term at the annual meeting of stockholders in the year in which the term expires.
 Each director's term is subject to the election and qualification of his or her successor, or his or her earlier death, disqualification, resignation or removal.
 Subject to any rights applicable to any then outstanding preferred stock, any vacancies on our Board may be filled only by the affirmative vote of a majority of the directors then in office.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our Board may have the effect of delaying or preventing changes in our control or management.
 Our directors may be removed for cause by the affirmative vote of the holders of at least two-thirds of our voting securities.
+See "Certain Relationships and Related Party Transactions-Investor Rights Agreement" under Item 13.
+Certain Relationships and Related Transactions, and Director Independence below for more information regarding Koito's rights to nominate directors for election to our Board.